In this article:

-An Identity Theft Affidavit is a document that can help victims of identity theft prove to a business that their personal financial data has been used to open a fraudulent account.
-An Identity Theft Affidavit includes personal and account information, and is a statement of the facts surrounding your identity theft.
+An Identity Theft Affidavit is a document used by victims of identity theft to prove to businesses that their personal information was used to open a fraudulent account.
+This document includes personal information as well as a formal statement about the facts surrounding the identity theft.

 Where Can I Get an Identity Theft Affidavit Form?

 If you suspect you've fallen victim to fraud, it's recommended you immediately contact the Federal Trade Commission (FTC) to file a formal complaint.
 Through the FTC's IdentityTheft.gov website, you'll report what happened and the FTC will craft a "recovery plan" that helps guide you through the process of remedying your situation.